jfricano/StreamOtter/docs/API_AND_FEATURE_ROADMAP.md

 ### Public experience sequencing

-The home site and integrated `/demo` are first-class launch deliverables, specified in the [home site and demo plan](./WEBSITE_AND_DEMO_PLAN.md).
-Build the reusable order-status application and scenario checks during V1.
+The home site and live demo are first-class launch deliverables, built as a separate project that uses the published packages; see the [home site and demo plan](./WEBSITE_AND_DEMO_PLAN.md).
+The order-status reference application and its scenario checks were built during V1.
 Begin the polished site and hosted demo after V1 passes its engineering acceptance gate, then finish them before the broad public launch and before V1.x/V2 feature expansion unless explicitly reprioritized.
 This launch milestone is separate from runtime completion and does not introduce a new API version.

 The hosted demo uses the real V1 SDK and production gateway with isolated Kafka and synthetic application data.
-Public demo controls belong to the example application's API; management/development endpoints remain private.
+Public demo controls belong to the demo application's API; management/development endpoints remain private.
 Hosting an example does not add a managed StreamOtter service or V3 team workspaces to V1.
 Timing is gate-based; no calendar estimate is committed before the runtime is verified.

 ## 9. Compatibility decisions to make in V1